lindaislinda/lindaislinda/README.md

 ## 💗👉😊 About Me

-- I am Linda Nguyen, a **Computer Science sophomore** studying at the University of South Florida!
+- I am Linda Nguyen, a **Computer Science Junior** studying at the University of South Florida!
-- I am most skilled in Full Stack Web Development
+- I am most skilled in Full Stack Web Development, DevOps, and Cloud
-- I am interested in learning more about Web3 and Cloud Development
+- I am interested in learning more about Web3

-😎 Outside the tech world, I enjoy swimming, cooking, and hanging out with my friends.
+😎 Outside the tech world, I enjoy swimming, cooking, and hanging out with friends.

 ## 🛠️ Skills